 [1307]

 TGbf Editor: Please add the text at P215L46 in subclause 11.55.3.10 in D1.0 as follows.
 A STA requests information about DMG Beacon frame transmission from a PCP/AP by sending an Information Request frame with the Element ID of the DMG Passive Sensing Beacon Information element in the Request Element field.
 The PCP/AP responds with an Information Report frame that includes a DMG Passive Sensing Beacon Information element and one or more DMG Beacon Sector Descriptor elements (see 9.4.2.332 (DMG Beacon Sector Descriptor element)).
+The Sector Azimuth, Sector Elevation, Azimuth Beamwidth and Elevation Beamwidth fields in Sector Descriptors field in DMG Beacon Sector Descriptor element are reported in earth coordinates if the Earth Coordinates subfield in Short DMG Sensing Capabilities field is set to one and in an arbitrary STA’s coordinate system if the Earth Coordinates field is set to 0.

 [1308]